-The Industrial Landfill is subject to periodic inspections by the Hunter Power Plant staff.
-Tetra Tech reviewed the inspection reports and did not find anything that indicated that the safety of the CCR unitis compromised.
+The CCR Landfill is subject to periodic inspections by the Hunter Power Plant staff.
+Tetra Tech reviewed the inspection reports and did not find anything that indicated that the integrity of the CCR Landfill is compromised.
 These inspections are documented and retained by PacifiCorp.